owncast/owncast.github.io/content/docs/embed.md

 {{< owncastembed "https://watch.owncast.online/embed/video" >}}

+Embedded videos will not start playing before the user presses the play button.
+This means that no sound will appear when a page with an embedded video is loaded.
+If you would like the player to additionally be muted once it does start playing, you can append `?initiallyMuted=true` to the URL (so it looks something like `http://your.host/embed/video?initiallyMuted=true`).
+Users will still be able to unmute the video manually once it's playing.

 ### Using the HLS feed

 As long as the player supports it, it is recommended to open the homepage of your Owncast instance directly.